AlanHohn/conversational-git/chapter-03.md

 {% highlight text %}
 cd harry
-echo "Adding some more content" >> content-01 echo "Second content" > content-02
+echo "Adding some more content" >> content01 echo "Second content" > content02
+git add .
-git commit -am "Harry content"
+git commit -m "Harry content"
 {% endhighlight %}

 At this point, `git log` in `harry` will look different from `git log` in `shared` or